notiz-dev/nestjs-prisma-starter/README.md

 npm run start:prod
 ```

-Playground for the NestJS Server is available here: http://localhost:3000/graphql
+GraphQL Playground for the NestJS Server is available here: http://localhost:3000/graphql

 **[⬆ back to top](#overview)**

-## Playground
+## GraphQL Playground

 Some queries and mutations are secured by an auth guard.
 You have to acquire a JWT token from `signup` or `login`.
 Add the the auth token as followed to **HTTP HEADERS** in the playground and replace `YOURTOKEN` here: